Liberty vs. Army NCAA Football Odds, Plays and Insights | November 27, 2021

 Over/Under Insights

-- Army's games have gone over 52.5 points in five of 10 chances this season.
+- Army has combined with its opponents to score more than 52.5 points in five of 10 games this season.

-- The two teams combine to average 69.1 points per game, 16.6 more than the over/under in this contest.
+- The two teams combine to score 69.1 points per game, 16.6 more than the total in this contest.

-- This contest's over/under is 8.2 points greater than the 44.3 these two squads combine to surrender per game this season.

-- Flames games this season feature an average total of 57.1 points, a number 4.6 points higher than Saturday's over/under.
+- The 44.3 combined points per game that these two squads have allowed this season are 8.2 fewer than the 52.5 over/under in this contest.

 Liberty Stats and Trends

-- In Liberty's 11 games this year, it has five wins against the spread.

-- This season, the Flames have an ATS record of 3-4 in their seven games as a favorite of 3.5 points or more.
+- This season, the Flames have an against the spread record of 3-4 in their seven games as a favorite of 3.5 points or more.

-- Liberty's games this year have gone over the point total in 40% of its opportunities (four times in 10 games with a set point total).

-- Liberty is 4-2 against the spread and 6-1 overall in games when it scores more than 23.5 points.
+- Liberty is 4-2 against the spread and 6-1 overall in games when it puts up more than 23.5 points.

-- In games that Liberty picks up more than 318.1 yards, the team is 5-4 against the spread and 7-3 overall.
+- Liberty is 5-4 against the spread and 7-3 overall when the team picks up more than 318.1 yards.

-- The Flames have turned the ball over 18 times this season, five more turnovers than the Black Knights have forced (13).

 - Find the latest spread and moneyline odds for Liberty at SISportsbook.